 These new guidelines were developed by a WHO expert committee, which evaluated the effects that screen time has on children.
 According to these experts, if these recommendations are established from an early age, they can help shape habits throughout childhood, adolescence and adulthood.

 We share some of these recommendations:

 - It is not recommended that they remain in front of a screen (neither television, nor tablet, nor a mobile phone).
-In the moments of inactivity it is recommended that someone reads them or tells them stories with simple figures.
+When sedentary it is recommended that someone reads or tells them stories with simple figures.

-- They should remain active as far as possible, for example playing on the floor, and not sit or remain still for more than an hour.
+- They should remain active as far as possible, for example playing on the floor, and not sit or be strained for more than an hour at a time.
 Younger babies should remain in the prone position (tummy time) for 30 minutes throughout the day.

-- It is not recommended that they spend a long time doing sedentary activities, such as watching television, playing video games, and so on.
-In moments of inactivity it is recommended to read or tell them stories.
+- It is not recommended that they spend a long time doing sedentary activities, such as watching TV, playing video games, and so on.
+In moments of inactivity someone should read or tell them stories.

 - They should spend around 3 hours doing physical activities of any intensity.
 At this age, they are discovering that they are able to reach places that until now they could not.
 The mere fact of crawling trying to avoid obstacles is already considered a great activity.

 - They can do a maximum of 1 hour of sedentary activities in front of a screen.
 The less time they spend the better.